pears-ads/flutter-app/README.md

-//ignore if you are not test on ios
+//ignore if you are not testing on ios

 // devlopment part only

 todo